shivangjhalani/chat/README.md

 #### Scaling
 Horizontal scaling is the straight and easy solution.

-Could go either serverless or servers with load balancers (Cool paper : https://www.usenix.org/conference/nsdi24/presentation/wydrowski)
+Could go either serverless(might not be good for long lived websockets) or servers with load balancers (Cool paper : https://www.usenix.org/conference/nsdi24/presentation/wydrowski)